From Tropical Diseases Research!

 Date :

-This project combine the free distribution of malaria self-diagnosis and self-treatment kits (‘malakits’) in smart packaging with a radical cure of P. vivax hypnozoites for potential carriers after testing for contraindications.
+This project combines free distribution of malaria self-diagnosis and self-treatment kits (‘malakits’) in smart packaging with a radical cure of P. vivax hypnozoites for potential asymptomatic carriers after testing for contraindications.

 The kit is a lightweight, waterproof, easy to transport, transparent plastic pouch.